Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

 nav_order: 7
 canonical_url: 'https://bitoftech.net/2022/09/05/azure-container-apps-with-dapr-bindings-building-block/'
 ---
-# Module 7 - ACA scheduled jobs with Dapr Cron Binding
+# Module 7 - ACA Scheduled Jobs with Dapr Cron Binding
-In the previous module we have covered how Dapr bindings help us to simplify integrating with external systems when an event occurs, and how to trigger an event that invokes an external resource.
-In this module we will focus on a special type of Dapr input binding named [Cron Binding.](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/).
+In the preceding module, we discussed how Dapr bindings can simplify the integration process with external systems by facilitating the handling of events and the invocation of external resources.
+In this module we will focus on a special type of Dapr input binding named [Cron Binding](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/).
-The Cron binding doesn't subscribe for events coming from an external system, Instead, this binding can be used to trigger application code in our service periodically based on a configurable interval.
+The Cron binding doesn't subscribe for events coming from an external system.
+Instead, this binding can be used to trigger application code in our service periodically based on a configurable interval.
 The binding provides a simple way to implement a background worker to wake up and do some work at a regular interval, without the need to implement an endless loop with a configurable delay.

-The use case we want to cover with this binding that it will trigger one time daily at certain time (i.e. 12:05 am) and lookup for tasks which have due date matching the day before it run and are not completed yet, if the service was able to find some tasks with this criteria; it will mark them as overdue tasks and store the updated state on Azure Cosmos DB.
+We intend to utilize this binding for a specific use case, wherein it will be triggered once daily at a particular time (12:05 am), and search for tasks that have a due date matching the previous day of its execution and are still pending.
+Once the service identifies tasks that meet these criteria, it will designate them as overdue tasks and save the revised status on Azure Cosmos DB.

 ### Updating the Backend Background Processor Project

-##### 1. Add Cron binding configuration
+##### 1. Add Cron Binding Configuration
+To set up the Cron binding, the initial step involves adding a component file that specifies the location of the code that requires triggering and the intervals at which it should occur.
+To accomplish this, create a new file called dapr-scheduled-cron.yaml within the components folder and insert the following code:

-The first step to configuring Cron binding is to add a component file that describes where is the code that needs to be triggered and on which intervals it should be triggered, to do so add a new file named `dapr-scheduled-cron.yaml` under folder `components` and use the code below:
+To accomplish this add a new file named `dapr-scheduled-cron.yaml` under folder `components` and use the code below:
 ```yaml
 apiVersion: dapr.io/v1alpha1
 kind: Component